 Suppose a person suddenly feels hungry but has no idea what to order and where to order from.
 Bam!
 There comes Zomato.
 He can visit the site, explore different restaurants, take a glance at their ratings, and then finally order what he likes best.
 He’d probably then find the delivery at the doorstep any minute.

 From exploring restaurants to reading reviews to food delivery or dining out, the journey with Zomato seems to cover it all.
 But what is Zomato and what is Zomato business model?
 How does it actually work?
 How does it make money?
+And how it expanded to over 24 countries?

 Let’s delve deeper into the business model of this foodtech unicorn.